ShunHidaka/shifted-MINRES-method/article/README.md

 **Performance of the shifted minimal residual method for multiply shifted linear systems with real symmetric or complex Hermitian coefficient matrices**
 **Authors:** Shuntaro Hidaka, Shuhei Kudo, Takeo Hoshi, Yusaku Yamamoto.

-This work implements and evaluates the shifted MINRES, shifted COCG, and shifted BiCG methods for solving multiply shifted linear systems.
+The objective of this study is to propose the shifted MINRES method as a solver for multiply shifted linear systems with real symmetric or complex Hermitian coefficient matrices, and to evaluate its performance.

 ---